alexferrari88/sbstck-dl/README.md

   -r, --rate int        Specify the rate of requests per second (default 2) -v, --verbose         Enable verbose output
 ```

+#### Adding Source URL

+If you use the `--add-source-url` flag, each downloaded file will have the following line appended to its content:

+`original content: POST_URL`

+Where `POST_URL` is the canonical URL of the downloaded post.
+For HTML format, this will be wrapped in a small paragraph with a link.

 ### Listing posts